Medically reviewed by Drugs.com. Last updated on Feb 23, 2022.

 Chemical Class: Dibenzoxazepine

-Loxapine is used to treat a mental condition called schizophrenia.
+Loxapine is used to treat a condition called schizophrenia.
+Loxapine should not be used to treat behavioral problems in older adult patients who have dementia.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For loxapine, the following should be considered: